zaytiri/handbrake-recursive-folder-video-converter/README.md

-# Handbrake Automatic Video Converter for recursive folders
+# Handbrake Automatic Video File Batch Converter

-An automatic video converter using HandBrake CLI.
-All videos found on a given folder, and subsequent folders, will be converted on original location while original file will be transferred to another folder for easy removal.
+An automatic video converter using HandBrake CLI to batch convert all files found in recursive folders.
+In other words, all videos found on a given folder, and subsequent folders, will be converted on original location while original file will be transferred to another folder for easy removal.

 ### HandBrake